Gujo Hachiman, Not far away, but a world apart...

 6. Ride the Nagara River Railway - anytime

 A ride on the Nagara River Railway is a trip back in time to when travel was exciting but relaxing, and the views from trains were unmatched.
 The small "one man car" trains of the Nagara River Railway offer practical, relaxing, and hassle free transportation for visitors seeking to reach Gujo Hachiman from Mino Ota.
-And starting April 2016, the week-end only specially designed all first class "Nagara" offers a unique "not to be missed" rail experience daily between Mino Ota and Gujo Hachiman.
+Be sure to try the week-end only specially designed all first class "Nagara" which offers a unique "not to be missed" rail experience daily between Mino Ota and Gujo Hachiman.
 Learn more about this unique rail service.

 Ongoing Events and News